sulu/sulu-docs/cookbook/websocket.rst

-How to configure Websocket?
+How to configure WebSocket?
 ===========================

-Sulu comes with a sulu-wide websocket application.
-This application is optional but comes with a few feature which can only be used if the websocket is running.
+Sulu comes with a sulu-wide WebSocket application.
+This application is optional but comes with a few feature which can only be used if the WebSocket is running.

-For example the real-time notification for :doc:`../bundles/collaboration` can only be displayed when the websocket is running.
+For example the real-time notification for :doc:`../bundles/collaboration` can only be displayed when the WebSocket is running.

 Configuration
 -------------